matt7tt/positivecheck/upgrade-guide.md

-# Next.js 15.2.3 Upgrade Guide
+# Next.js 15.2.3+ Upgrade Guide

-This guide outlines the steps to upgrade from Next.js 15.1.4 to Next.js 15.2.3 with minimal impact to the existing application.
+This guide outlines the steps to upgrade from Next.js 15.1.4 to Next.js 15.2.3 or later with minimal impact to the existing application.

 ## Pre-Upgrade Checklist